jvf/spatial-weather/README.md

 ## Usage

+Prerequisite: No contrib tables, delete if existing:
+	python manage.py drop_tables -t contrib

 To import all the OSM data use the manage script.
-To invoke the whole pipeline use the following command:
+To invoke the whole pipeline use the following command (will take several hours):

 `python manage.py import_osm --imposm --simplify --load --drop_tables`